legacy-use/n8n-nodes/README.md

 ### Usage

-1. Add the `LegacyUse` node to your workflow.
+1. Add the `legacy-use` node to your workflow.
 2. Select a **Resource**:
    - For UI automations, choose **Job**.
    - For low-level HTTP access to the service, choose **Generic API**.